elm-tooling/elm-tooling-cli/docs/spec.md

   - JSON parse error/Not an object/Invalid fields: Always a mistake by the user.
   - Missing fields: Means that the user has misspelled the field or forgotten to add it, or use `elm-tooling.json` only for some _other_ tool’s sake, not for _your_ tool (if your tool does not mandate it).

-It’s recommended to link to the [elm-tooling] CLI tool in error messages/logs or documentation as a tip on how to successfully create a valid `elm-tooling.json` file.
+It’s recommended to link to the [elm-tooling] command line program in error messages/logs or documentation as a tip on how to successfully create a valid `elm-tooling.json` file.
 The idea is that you could do as much parsing as makes sense for your tool, while the [elm-tooling] CLI could provide as user friendly validation as possible.

 (\*) It is up to you to find an `elm-tooling.json` file on disk and read it.
 The process should be similar to finding an `elm.json` file.